Acquisitions and Collections Development

 Organizational Hierarchy

-The complexity of library organizational hierarchies has increased significantly with the rise of electronic resources.
+The complexity of library organizational hierarchies has increased with the rise of electronic resources.
 I developed an organizational chart based on librarian departmental reports written during the late 1950s and early 1960s at the University of Kentucky---before electronic resources took over.
 These reports are archived at the University of Kentucky's Special Collections Research Center.
 While organizational charts have been around since the 1800s, they became more commonly used in libraries only in the latter half of the 20th century.
 Based on my research, I inferred an organizational structure during that period (see Fig. 1).

 Aside 1: The most recent organizational chart for UK Libraries is from 2019, and they may have decided to stop making them.
 Much has changed since then, including a new Dean, but the general point I am making should hold about the complexity of the modern library.